-HERS stands for Home Energy Rating System, a HERS Rating is the industry standard for measuring the energy efficiency of a home.
+HERS stands for Home Energy Rating System, a HERS rating is the industry standard for measuring the energy efficiency of a home.
 It is a holistic view of the energy usage of the home; incorporating performance testing, building materials, HVAC equipment, appliances, and lighting.
-A HERS Rating is the most common method to show compliance with local energy codes, and in Stretch Code communities a HERS Rating is mandatory.
+A HERS rating is the most common method to show compliance with local energy codes, and in Stretch Code communities, a HERS rating is mandatory (must get a score of 55 or less).
 A smooth path to energy code compliance starts with a HERS rating and a great HERS Rater.

 What utilities are available on your site?
 This questions drives the type of heating and cooling system that you select for your project.
 We will document the type, size, fuel, and efficiency of your heating and cooling system.
 Domestic hot water (DHW) systems are also recorded to determine the efficiency, fuel, and type of those systems.
 Distribution systems for the DHW are also examined for features including pipe insulation and total system length.
 Ventilation systems are inspected to ensure compliance with applicable building codes.

 APPLIANCES & LIGHTING